core-wg/core-target-attr/draft-bormann-core-target-attr.md

 specification ({{Section 4.6 of -ianacons}}), but can make exceptions, for instance when a specification is not available at the time of registration but is likely forthcoming.
+If the expert becomes aware of target attributes that are deployed and in use, they may also initiate a registration on their own if they deem such a registration can avert potential future collisions.
+{: #de-instructions}

 Each entry in the registry must include: